P. J. McIntyre

 P. J. McIntyre was a dual player from Kenmare, County Kerry.
 He played both football and hurling at inter-county and club level in Kerry during the 1960s and 1970s.
 He also played with Offaly and St Rynagh's.

-He won a Munster Junior Football Championship title and later added an All-Ireland Junior Football Championship with Kerry in 1967 and a Munster Intermediate Hurling Championship in 1970.
+He won a Munster JFC title, later adding an All-Ireland JFC, with Kerry in 1967, and a Munster IHC title in 1970.

 His son Seamus followed in his father's footsteps in both sport and professional life by joining the Garda Síochána; he died in an accident in Cork City in 2001.